Thallium poisoning case of Zhu Ling

 Zhu Ling (Note: Legal name: Zhu Ling-ling (朱令令 (Zhū Lìng-lìng)).
 Her family and herself preferred the name Zhu Ling.) (朱令 (Zhū Lìng), 24 April 1973 – 22 December 2023) was the victim of an unsolved thallium poisoning case in Beijing, China.
-In late 1994, while studying chemistry at Tsinghua University, she was poisoned and, in 1995, fell into a coma.
-Her symptoms were posted online via a Usenet newsgroup by her friend Bei Zhicheng from Peking University, and were subsequently reviewed and diagnosed by physicians around the world.
+In late 1994, while studying chemistry at Tsinghua University, she was poisoned; she subsequently fell into a coma in 1995.
+Her symptoms were posted online via a Usenet newsgroup by her friend Bei Zhicheng from Peking University, and were reviewed and diagnosed by physicians around the world.
 Although Zhu’s life was saved, she suffered severe neurological damage and permanent physical impairment.

-The investigation was closed in 1998 due to a lack of evidence and went cold until renewed public attention in the 2010s, becoming one of the most high-profile cases in China and giving rise to widespread speculation and conspiracy theories.
+The investigation was closed in 1998 for lack of evidence and went cold until it drew renewed public attention in the 2010s, becoming one of the most high-profile cases in China and giving rise to widespread speculation and conspiracy theories.

-Poisoning case
+Poisoning

 First hospitalization

-In 1994, Zhu Ling was a sophomore in Class Wuhua2 (Class 2 majoring in physical chemistry) at Tsinghua University in Beijing.
-Classmates described her as attractive, intelligent, and talented, with an interest in music.
-She began to show strange and debilitating symptoms starting from November 24, 1994, when she reported experiencing acute abdominal pain, and loss of appetite.
-On December 5, she again experienced discomfort in the stomach, and her hair began to fall out.
-On the night of December 11, 1994, despite her illness, Zhu Ling insisted on performing for the Tsinghua Chinese Orchestra at the Beijing Concert Hall, where she performed a solo of the Guqin piece "Guangling San".
-She had to wear glasses because her eyes were in pain and sometimes she was unable to see anything.
-Her hair was completely lost within a few days after the performance.
+In 1994, Zhu Ling was a sophomore in Class Wuhua 2 (Class 2 majoring in physical chemistry) at Tsinghua University in Beijing.
+Classmates described her as attractive, intelligent, and musically talented.
+She began to show strange and debilitating symptoms on 24 November 1994, when she reported acute abdominal pain, and loss of appetite.
+On 5 December she again experienced stomach discomfort, and her hair began to fall out.

+On the night of 11 December 1994, despite her illness, Zhu Ling insisted on performing with the Tsinghua University Chinese Orchestra at the Beijing Concert Hall, where she played a Guqin solo of the piece "Guangling San."
+She had to wear glasses because her eyes were painful and at times she could not see at all.
+Her hair fell out completely within a few days of the performance.

-Following her hospitalization at Beijing Tongren Hospital on Dec 23, 1994, her condition gradually improved and she was allowed to return to school.
-She was discharged from the hospital on Jan 23, 1995.
+Zhu was admitted to Beijing Tongren Hospital on 23 December 1994.
+Her condition gradually improved, she was allowed to return to school, and she was discharged on 23 January 1995.